Exit to Eden (film): Reception

-Anne Rice recently took out two-page spreads in Variety and the New York Times to announce that she has seen the film of her novel "Interview with the Vampire," and thinks it is a masterpiece.
-I don't think we should look for her ad about "Exit to Eden," not even in the classifieds."
+Anne Rice recently took out two-page spreads in Variety and the New York Times to announce that she has seen the film of her novel Interview with the Vampire, and thinks it is a masterpiece.
+I don't think we should look for her ad about Exit to Eden, not even in the classifieds."

 Time Out described the film as a "sexploiter [that] makes Zalman King's 'women's fantasy' movies seem sophisticated and daring."
 James Berardinelli wrote that the film "has all the ingredients of late night cable fare.
 The film, which invites a decidedly-unfavorable comparison to John Duigan's Sirens, isn't so much repugnant as it is disappointing.
 Its R rating also raises questions about the basic inconsistency of the MPAA.
-Other, non-mainstream films have gotten NC-17s for a lot less.
+Other, non-mainstream films have gotten NC-17's for a lot less.
 Perhaps the Association tempered their rating because they found Exit to Eden amusing.
 If so, they're probably the only ones."
 Janet Maslin of The New York Times called the film "an incredible mess, a movie that changes gears so often and so nonsensically it seems to have been edited in a blender."

 The film was not a financial success either, opening with a gross for the weekend of $3 million and a total gross of $6.8 million, which led to the company recognising a loss.

 One controversy occurred when it was initially banned by the Saskatchewan Film and Video Classification Board.
 Critics were puzzled by the banning, as Saskatchewan was the only jurisdiction known to have kept the film out of theaters.
 After a brief media flurry, the Board lifted the ban a week later.